Using a Fake ID in Texas: A Look at the Criminal Consequences

 What are the Laws Regarding Fake IDs in Texas?

 There are a number of ways college students obtain fake IDs in Texas.
 Some may borrow an ID from an older sibling or friend who bears a resemblance.
 Others may purchase a fake ID online.
 Some may attempt to forge or alter their birth date on a license or present a fake birth document to obtain a driver’s license or state ID card.
 All of these scenarios would be illegal under Texas law and the offenses range from misdemeanors tickets to felonies.

 |Possession of a Fake Driver's License||Class A Misdemeanor|

 |Misrepresentation of Age by Minor||Class C Misdemeanor|

 Possession of a Fake Driver’s License in Texas

-Texas Transportation Code 521.451 prohibits fake IDs in several ways, from lending your ID to another person, to having more than one driver’s license, to providing false information when applying for a license or ID card.
+Texas Transportation Code 521.451 prohibits fake IDs in several ways, including lending your ID to another person, having more than one driver’s license, or providing false information when applying for a license or ID card.
 The statute states that a person may not:

 - Knowingly display or possess a driver’s license or certificate that is fictitious or has been altered;

 - Lend his or her driver’s license or certificate to another individual, or knowingly let another person use the license or certificate;

 - Display or represent as his or her own another person’s driver license or certificate;